p2eengineering/kalp-studio-documentation/docs/Introduction/What-is-kalp-instant-deployer.md

 # Kalp Instant Deployer (KID) Overview

-Kalp Instant Deployer (KID) is a powerful service designed to streamline and automate the deployment of smart contracts across multiple blockchain networks.
+Kalp Instant Deployer (KID) is a powerful service designed to automate the deployment of smart contracts across multiple blockchain networks.
 KID simplifies the deployment process, providing real-time status tracking and ensuring secure and efficient contract management.
 This overview highlights the key features, processes, and benefits of the Kalp Instant Deployer.

 ## Key Features